Have you ever wondered what exactly happens inside the digital and design teams of an integrated marketing agency?

 George: It only takes about 90 minutes to need a second caffeine hit, usually due to emails, catching up on pet pictures sent by my US colleagues overnight and looking at my meetings schedule for the day.
 Typically, this includes client catch-ups, internal team planning sessions and training.
 The majority of my meetings are in the afternoon.
 So, any reporting, campaign management or creative brainstorming gets done before lunch.

 Pallavi: I try to create any smaller assets in the morning, which gives me a sense of accomplishment.
 My 10am energy is crucial in determining how the rest of the day goes.
-Contrary to popular belief, a designer needs as much organization as an account manager, as there are a million things going on in any agency.
+Contrary to popular belief, a designer needs as much organisation as an account manager, as there are a million things going on in any agency.
 It’s not just about making something eye-catching, but also communicating with account managers/clients, setting expectations and making sure you don’t get overwhelmed/stuck in the creative process.

 11.30AM LONDON / 6.30AM BOSTON